lowang/bluemedia_payments/README.md

 If you've got VerificationStatus: POSITIVE - now you can enable this service to perform payments.

+#### Join created Service with received Verification ITN

+In response after `company.create` you will receive hash with key `service_id`.
+In verification INT object you can get it from method `verification.service_id`

 #### Payment

 Use `SERVICE_ID` and `SERVICE_KEY` obtained from Create new Service step and place them in `GEM_ROOT/.env` file.